-Additionally, Royal Decree Law 8/2020 has introduced exceptional rules applicable to the formulation, audit and approval of the financial statements:
+Additionally, Royal Decree-Law 8/2020 (as amended by Royal Decree-Law 19/2020) has introduced exceptional rules applicable to the formulation, audit and approval of the financial statements:

-- The deadline for formulating the financial statements, which in general is 3 months from the end of the financial year, shall be 3 months from the end of the state of alarm.
-However, the formulation of the financial statements made during the state of alarm is valid. - If the financial statements are formulated before or during the state of alarm, the period for their verification by the auditor shall be understood to be extended by 2 months from the end of the state of alarm. - The ordinary general meeting which must approve the financial statements shall meet within 3 months from the end of the period for formulating them, i.e. within 6 months from the end of the state of alarm.
+- The deadline for formulating the financial statements, which in general is 3 months from the end of the financial year, shall be 3 months from 1 June 2020, i.e. it shall end on 1 September 2020.
+However, the formulation of the financial statements made during the state of alarm is valid. - If the financial statements are formulated before or during the state of alarm, the period for their verification by the auditor shall be understood to be extended by 2 months from the end of the state of alarm. - The ordinary general meeting which must approve the financial statements shall meet within 3 months from the end of the period for formulating them, i.e. until 1 December 2020.
 The deadline for filing the financial statements with the Mercantile Registry remains the same: 1 month from their approval. - The proposed allocation of earnings set out in the notes to the financial statements may be replaced or this item may be withdrawn from the agenda of the general meeting.

-The financial consequences that the state of alarm may cause to the companies have motivated the following measures in the corporate and insolvency areas:
+The financial consequences that the state of alarm may cause to the companies have motivated the following additional measures, provided for in Royal Decree Law 8/2020 and Royal Decree Law 16/2020:

-• In the event that, before or during the state of alarm, a legal or bylaw cause for dissolution arises (in particular, the reduction of equity to less than half of the capital), the period of 2 months within which the directors have to call the general meeting that will have to resolve the dissolution or enervate the cause is suspended until the end of the state of alarm.
-If the cause for dissolution has occurred during the period of the state of alarm, the directors are not liable for the company's debts incurred during that period (although, in accordance with the general rule, such liability only arises in the event of failure to call the general meeting).
+- In the event that, before or during the state of alarm, a legal or bylaw cause for dissolution arises (in particular, the reduction of equity to less than half of the capital), the period of 2 months within which the directors have to call the general meeting that will have to resolve the dissolution or enervate the cause is suspended until the end of the state of alarm.
+If the cause for dissolution has occurred during the period of the state of alarm, the directors are not liable for the company's debts incurred during that period (although, in accordance with the general rule, such liability only arises in the event of failure to call the general meeting). - Losses during the financial year 2020 will not be taken into account for the purposes of the cause of dissolution provided for in Article 363.1.e) of the Spanish Companies Act.
+In accordance with this provision, a company is deemed to have been dissolved if its accumulated losses reduce its net assets to less than the half of its share capital.
+Only in the event that, at the closure of the 2021 financial year, losses are found that have reduced the net assets to less than half of the share capital, the directors (even at the request of any shareholder) must convene the shareholder meeting to agree on the dissolution or adopt the resolutions that will make the cause disappear (such as an increase or reduction of the share capital).
+This provision, which is very poorly drafted, leaves significant uncertainties: for example, how it should be applied to companies whose financial year does not coincide with the calendar year, and whether the losses of 2020 should be taken into account at the end of the 2021 financial year.